Why Clinical AI Tools Hallucinate Citations — And How to Verify Them

 What are hallucinated citations?

 Hallucinated citations are references in language-model-generated text that do not correspond to real published papers.
 They include plausible-sounding author names, real journal titles, and properly formatted DOIs, but the cited study does not exist in PubMed or any indexed database.
-The Stanford study found 28% of citations in clinical responses from general-purpose language models were complete fabrications.
+Bhattacharyya et al. found 47% of citations in ChatGPT-generated medical content were complete fabrications.[1]
 A physician who reads a fabricated citation and adjusts a treatment plan is making decisions on evidence that does not exist.
 That is not a technology problem — it is a patient safety problem.

 Why Language Models Fabricate References